wentallout/cult-hunter/README.md

 `ENVIRONMENT` matters: players can throw bottles into enemies, shoot oil barrels, kick tables, kick enemies down a cliff, etc

 `STEALTH` matters:
-- You're always outnumbered by the cult, try to sneak through, disable alarms early.
+- You're always outnumbered by the cult, so try to sneak through, disable alarms, kill long-range enemies early.

 `CHARISMA` matters:
 - You can clear certain missions by picking the right dialogue instead of fighting.

 `INVESTIGATION` matters: gathering information about cult leaders can help you prepare for them.

-## Skill Tree
+### Skill Tree

 - `FORBIDDEN MAGIC` (ACTIVE SKILLS): people with natural magic are already extinct.
 Most supernatural powers in the game world comes from people making contracts with interdimensional entitie (offering something you have for power).